 Course Outline

-Introduction to NOM-006-ASEA-2017 for Government
+Introduction to NOM-006-ASEA-2017

-• Purpose, scope, and regulatory context
+• Purpose, scope, and regulatory context for government operations in the pipeline sector.

-• Roles of operators, contractors, and ASEA
+• Roles of operators, contractors, and the Agency for Safety, Energy, and Environment (ASEA).

 Design and Construction Requirements